AnkushMalaker/speech-emotion-recognition/README.md

 There are serveral variations of the baseline model described in the paper.
 Ensemble models are not implemented in this repo.

 Models available:
-1. RAVDEES Model
+1. RAVDESS Model
 2. EMO-DB Model
 3. IEMOCAP Model

 ## Limitations
-1. Currently this repo only supports dataset preparation for the RAVDEES model since different datasets describe their labels differently.
+1. Currently this repo only supports dataset preparation for the RAVDESS model since different datasets describe their labels differently.
 You can still use this repo with other datasets by defining your own function to load the datasets and using the `process_audio_clip` function from `utils.py`.
 Then you may use `SpeechModel.py` to create a model based on specifications form the paper and train.
 2. There are warning from librosa regarding minimum n_fft window being too large for certain samples.
 This has to be tuned on the basis of how big our files are.
 Currently its on the default size of `n_fft=1024` which may be too large for smaller samples.